nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Windows.md

   - 1.5.
 Edit PK, KEK, DB, or DBX
 - 2\.
 Scripts and Commands
 	- 2.1.
 Create Certificates and Keys
 	- 2.2.
-Convert from PEM to DER
+Convert from PVK to PFX
 	- 2.3.
 Sign an EFI Binary or Bootloader
 	- 2.4.
 Sign a Driver
 	- 2.5.
 Create Hashes